 Department of Computer Science

-I am currently a fourth year PhD student in Theory Group at Northwestern University, advised by Jason D. Hartline.
+I am currently a fifth year PhD student in Theory Group at Northwestern University, advised by Jason D. Hartline.
 Before that, I did my undergraduate studies in the ACM Honored Class at Shanghai Jiao Tong University.
 Here is my CV.

-Publication and Preprint
+Publication and Working Papers

 Bias-Variance Games, with Ronen Gradwohl, Jason D. Hartline, Aleck Johnsen and Denis Nekipelov, working paper. [arxiv]